 But the reaction of the party itself was shrill and petty: Katz received an email thundering “It is completely unacceptable for a senior BBC editor to have expressed this view, whether or not you intended for it to be made public.
 It is vitally important that the Labour Party, our Shadow Cabinet and Newsnight viewers have confidence in the impartiality and fairness of your programme, and the criteria on which guests and interviews are judged….
-Although a tweet of apology has been made, a full written public apology should be made by the end of the day.“ Politicians lecturing journalists about impartiality is a bit like King Canute ordering the tide to stop coming in: it doesn’t work and can get you into deep water.
+Although a tweet of apology has been made, a full written public apology should be made by the end of the day.”
+Politicians lecturing journalists about impartiality is a bit like King Canute ordering the tide to stop coming in: it doesn’t work, and it can get you into deep water.

 I wish John Mann and other MPs of his ilk would concentrate on the job they do best between now and May 2015 – representing their constituents.
 As for the Shadow Cabinet, they should remember that the next general election will be decided on how confident voters are about the economy and how competent the party leaders are seen to be, not who did or did not give security vetting to Andy Coulson four years ago.